AliceEHZz/COMM-DOC-md-user-doc/docs/DML.md

 - ```DELETE```

 By the end of this section, you will have a good understanding of how to use these commands to manage your table effectively.
 Let's continue practicing in MySQL Workbench!

-## SQL INSERT
+## INSERT Command

 The ```INSERT``` statement is used to add new rows of data to a table.
 You can add commands in your current SQL file.

-1. Type and execute the commands below to set "intro_to_sql" schema as default:
+1. Type and execute the commands below to set the "intro_to_sql" schema back to default:

     ```sql
     USE intro_to_sql;
     ```

-2. Copy the code chunk below to your SQL file and execute:
+2. Type and execute the commands below:

     ``` sql
     INSERT INTO employee --(1)